ConocoPhillips Utility Person - Offshore in OFFSHORE, Texas

 ConocoPhillips is the world’s largest independent E&P company based on production and proved reserves.
-Headquartered in Houston, Texas, ConocoPhillips had operations and activities in 17 countries, $69 billion of total assets, and approximately 11,200 employees as of June 30, 2018.
-Production excluding Libya averaged 1,216 MBOED for the six months ended June 30, 2018, and proved reserves were 5.0 billion BOE as of Dec.
-31, 2017.
+Headquartered in Houston, Texas, ConocoPhillips had operations and activities in 16 countries, $70 billion of total assets, and approximately 10,800 employees as of Dec.
+31, 2018.
+Production excluding Libya averaged 1,242 MBOED in 2018, and preliminary proved reserves were 5.3 billion BOE as of Dec.
+31, 2018.

 Employees across the globe focus on fulfilling our core SPIRIT Values of safety, people, integrity, responsibility, innovation and teamwork.
 And we apply the characteristics that define leadership excellence in how we engage each other, collaborate with our teams, and drive the business.

 The Utility Person may be assigned to work in any department aboard the vessel, and is responsible for housekeeping/sanitation duties in the various areas of the ship.
 The Utility Person is required to participate in all drills and emergencies, and assists with the enforcement of rules, regulations, and pollution prevention.
 Overall, the Utility Person assists the deck, engine, and galley crews as needed.

 When assigned to the engine department, under direction of the First Assistant Engineer, may be responsible for the following: